gojiplus/abbyyR/Readme.md

 **submitImage**

 Adds image to the existing task or creates a new task for the uploaded image.
 The new task isn't processed till processDocument or processFields is called (via Abbyy FineReader).
 The function takes two optional arguments, taskId (assigns image to the task ID specified.
 If empty string is passed, a new task is created) and pdfPassword (If the pdf is password protected).
-The function returns a data.frame with all the details of the submitted image: id (task id), registrationTime, statusChangeTime, [status](http://ocrsdk.com/documentation/specifications/task-statuses/) (Submitted, Queued, InProgress, Completed, ProcessingFailed, Deleted, NotEnoughCredits), filesCount (No. of files), credits
+The function returns a data.frame with all the details of the submitted image: id (task id), registrationTime, statusChangeTime, [status](http://ocrsdk.com/documentation/specifications/task-statuses/) (Submitted, Queued, InProgress, Completed, ProcessingFailed, Deleted, NotEnoughCredits), filesCount (No. of files), credits,  estimatedProcessingTime

 For additional details about how Abbyy FineReader implements submitImage, see the [reference](http://ocrsdk.com/documentation/apireference/submitImage/) for the function.